Theo Ratliff: NBA career

+Midway through the 2003–04 season, he was dealt to the Portland Trail Blazers, along with Shareef Abdur-Rahim and Dan Dickau, for Rasheed Wallace and Wesley Person.
+Due to the timing of the trade and how far Atlanta and Portland were into their respective 82 game schedules, Ratliff would end up achieving an NBA rarity by playing 85 games in the season.
+He also posted 307 blocks for the year; as of 2023, this is the only season a player eclipsed 300 blocks for a year since Dikembe Mutombo in 1996.
+Despite being traded, this would represent Ratliff's best individual season; for the third time in four seasons he led the NBA in blocks, and for the second time in his career he was named to the NBA All-Defensive Second Team.

+After the season, he signed a three-year contract extension with the Blazers.
+Ratliff missed games over the next two seasons dealing with nagging injuries, and eventually lost his starting job to Joel Przybilla.

 In June 2006, the Boston Celtics acquired Ratliff along with Sebastian Telfair from the Portland Trail Blazers in exchange for the draft rights of Randy Foye, power forward–center Raef LaFrentz, and point guard Dan Dickau.

 In July 2007, he was traded along with Gerald Green, Ryan Gomes, Al Jefferson, Sebastian Telfair, and draft picks, to the Minnesota Timberwolves for Kevin Garnett.
 In February 2008 Ratliff was waived by the Timberwolves, and he rejoined the Detroit Pistons in March.
+In Detroit, Ratliff returned to the playoffs for the first time since 2000, as the Pistons advanced to the Eastern Conference Finals.

-Ratliff returned to the Philadelphia 76ers for 2008–09 season.
+Ratliff signed with the 76ers for 2008–09 season.
+Returning to Philadelphia now a veteran on the relatively young team, Ratliff was named team captain along Andre Miller and Andre Iguodala.

 In the offseason he was signed by the San Antonio Spurs.
 In February 2010, he was traded to the Charlotte Bobcats for a projected second round draft pick in 2016.
+This reunited him with former Sixers, now Bobcats coach Larry Brown; the frontcourt rotation of Ratliff, Tyson Chandler and Boris Diaw helped the Bobcats to the number one ranked defense in the NBA, their first ever winning record, and first playoff appearance in team history.

-Ratliff was signed by the Los Angeles Lakers on July 22, 2010 to a one-year deal.
+Ratliff was signed by the Los Angeles Lakers on July 22, 2010, to a one-year deal.

-In December 2011, Ratliff retired from basketball.
+Prior to the 2011-12 season, Ratliff announced he was retiring.

 Awards and honors

 Ratliff won numerous awards during his career.
 The following are some of his collegiate achievements: